nasa/cumulus/tf-modules/internal/cumulus-test-cleanup/README.md

 ## Build

-Run `npm install` to install packages then `npm run prepare` to prepare lambda zip file for deployment.
+Run `npm install` to install packages then `npm run package` to prepare lambda zip file for deployment.

 ## Deployment